jeeliz/jeelizFaceFilter/README.md

 * `JEELIZFACEFILTER.reset_inputTexture()`: Come back to the user's video as input texture,

 * `JEELIZFACEFILTER.get_videoDevices(<function> callback)`: Should be called before the `init` method.
 2 arguments are provided to the callback function:
   * `<array> mediaDevices`: an array with all the devices founds.
 Each device is a javascript object having a `deviceId` string attribute.
-This value can be provided to the `init` method to use a specific webcam.
+This value can be provided to the `init` method to use a specific camera.
 If an error happens, this value is set to `false`,
   * `<string> errorLabel`: if an error happens, the label of the error.
 It can be: `NOTSUPPORTED`, `NODEVICESFOUND` or `PROMISEREJECTED`.

 * `JEELIZFACEFILTER.set_scanSettings(<object> scanSettings)`: Override scan settings. `scanSettings` is a dictionnary with the following properties: